kwontaeim/WeTrip/README.md

 Bitcamp(Bootcamp) Team Project, Nov 2016

 ## Introduction
 The trend of travel is changing from group to solo.
 Even though they can be able to go travel whenever and wherever they want, It’s pretty hard to find a suitable company for the right time.
 And they’re also no proper platforms to hook them up between solo travellers.
-So at that point, we came up with the concept of WE TRIP.
+So at that point, we came up with the concept of 'We Trip'.
 <br><br>
 **We trip helps you find an accompanies to make your trip joyful!**